In The Backrooms: Philosophy and the Liminal

 — Michel Foucault, Discipline and Punish: The Birth of the Prison

-Rows of empty partitions, dead light switches, and corridors that lead only to more corridors shift the initial paranoia into the dread of absolute abandonment.
-There is no boss, no worker, and no actual system left to serve.
-The space is what Jean Baudrillard calls a simulacrum, a hyperreal environment composed entirely of symbols of office life that have completely detached from any actual productive labour.
+Rows of empty partitions, dead light switches, and corridors that lead only to more corridors shift the initial paranoia into a profound feeling of, in Sartre’s words, “…abandonment, anguish, and despair”.
+In these spaces we must act without hope.
+There is no boss, no worker, and no system left to serve.
+Only the shell remains as everything has become surface.
+This space is what Jean Baudrillard calls a simulacrum, a hyperreal environment composed entirely of the symbols of office life but that have completely detached from any actual productive labour or deeper significance.
 We are left wandering through a hollow imitation, a desolate landscape of signs that have outlived their meaning:

 "Simulation is no longer that of a territory, a referential being, or a substance.
 It is the generation by models of a real without origin or reality: a hyperreal.
 The territory no longer precedes the map, nor does it survive it.
 It is nevertheless the map that precedes the territory (precession of simulacra) that engenders the territory..."